sulenursekmen/React-WeatherApp/README.md

+This project is a Weather Forecast application made with React JS.
+It aims to show users real-time weather data for cities in Turkey.
+Users can select a city to view its current weather conditions.
+The functionality and appearance of the project have been enhanced using tools like OpenWeatherMap API and Material-UI.

+Below, you can see an example of city selection and UI view.

+---

 Bu proje React js ile yapılmış bir Hava Durumu uygulamasıdır.
 Kullanıcıya Türkiye'deki şehirlerin hava durumu bilgilerini anlık olarak göstermeyi amaçlamaktadır.
 Kullanıcı, bir şehir seçerek o şehirin güncel hava durumu verilerini öğrenebilir.
 OpenWeatherMap API ve Material-UI gibi araçlar kullanılarak projenin işlevselliği ve görünümü artırılmıştır.